Search

 A trigger is only one part of the equation - it detects when something should happen.
 A tag is the other half of the equation - it tells what should happen when the trigger fires, e.g. insert custom JavaScript, or send data to Google Analytics.

-Configuring Triggers is going to show you how to create a GTM trigger, and check that the trigger fires on Formsort's events.
-It will also serve to get GTM connected to Formsort.
+then, show you how to create a GTM trigger, and check that the trigger fires on Formsort's events.

 Find your GTM container ID.
 It will start with "GTM-".